5 Tips for Holding Successful Meetings

-If you’re finding that conferences in your company haven’t been as productive as you might like, the problem could lie in a number of commonly made meeting mistakes.
-Be sure to take these tips into consideration before, during and after your meetings to ensure that all participants get out of each meeting what you put into them.
+If your company meetings haven’t been as productive as you might like, the problem could lie in a number of common mistakes.
+Consider these tips before, during, and after your meetings to ensure that all participants get out of each meeting what you put into them.

-On the same wavelength, make sure that only relevant participants are invited to your meetings.
-Filling a conference room with excess people will do no good for productivity.
-Rather than inviting a whole team to a given meeting, you may want to invite one member of that team and have them relay action items to others in the group.
-Who you invite to your meetings will largely depend on the topic at hand and who in the company it affects, but keep in mind that, when it comes to meetings, more is not always merrier.
+On the same wavelength, only invite relevant participants to your meetings.
+Filling a conference room with excess people will hinder productivity.
+Rather than inviting a whole team to a given meeting, you may want to invite one team member and have them relay action items to others in the group.
+Who you invite to your meetings will largely depend on the topic and who it affects, but remember that more is not always merrier when it comes to meetings.

-It can be very easy to go off topic in a meeting, especially one with a large number of participants.
-If you are the organizer of the conference, you may want to type up an agenda and distribute it the day before in order to prevent off-topic conversations.
-This will keep everyone on the same page and provide and easy outline for everything that needs to be discussed in the allotted time.
+It can be very easy to go off topic in a meeting—especially with many participants.
+If you are the organizer, you may want to set an agenda and distribute it the day before to prevent off-topic conversations.
+This will keep everyone on the same page and provide an easy outline for everything that needs to be discussed in the allotted time.

 The first step toward good time management during a meeting is scheduling it for the appropriate amount of time.
-Although you don’t want to waste time by scheduling a meeting for too long of a time slot, you also want to make sure that your expectations for how long a meeting will take are realistic.
-That is to say, don’t try to do too much in a small amount of time.
-Make sure you stay aware of what time it is throughout the meeting so that you can touch on everything you want to cover within the given timeframe.
+Although you don’t want to waste time by scheduling a meeting for too long of a time slot, you also want to make sure your expectations for how long a meeting will take are realistic—don’t try to do too much in a small amount of time.
+Stay aware of what time it is throughout the meeting so you can cover everything you want to within the given time.

 5. Wrap up Effectively